 Founded in 1996, Makuta Micro Molding is 100% U.S. owned and operated.
 We’re located 20 minutes east of Indianapolis, Indiana, in the town of Shelbyville.
 Our plastic injection molding facility, which was specially built in 2007 to house our lights-out micro molding operations, operates 24 hours per day, 7 days per week.
 Consistently at the forefront in the field of micro injection molding, we produce molded plastic parts with features as small as 20µm (microns).

-Makuta, Inc. is a member of the Sansyu Group of micro molders, the oldest and largest micro injection molding company in the world.
-In addition to Makuta, the Sansyu Group has eight other facilities: two production facilities and one mold making facility in Japan; one production facility in Hong Kong; a design and prototype facility in Singapore; two production facilities in Indonesia; and one production facility in the Philippines.
+Through technology licensing agreements, Makuta, Inc. is a member company of the Sansyu Group of micro molders, the oldest and largest micro injection molding group in the world.
+In addition to Makuta, the Sansyu Group includes eight other facilities: two production facilities and one mold making facility in Japan; one production facility in Hong Kong; a design and prototype facility in Singapore; two production facilities in Indonesia; and one production facility in the Philippines.
 The Group runs over 500 high-precision Sumitomo micro injection molding machines.
 As a member of the Sansyu Group, Makuta has access to unique research and technology that can be specifically tailored to meet customers’ requirements worldwide.

 Our entire state-of-the art manufacturing facility is climate controlled to 72°F (22.2°C) 365 days per year, and ISO certified as a Class 8 clean room under the newly revised standard ISO 14644-1:2015.
 The result is an extremely stable injection molding environment, an important factor in helping us achieve zero-defect manufacturing.